 Pork meat had the highest level of contamination (70%), with a higher prevalence in Manizales (80%), followed by beef in Armenia with 80%, and, finally, chicken meat in Pereira had the highest prevalence (70%) compared to chicken meat in other cities.
-There were no positive samples for chicken in Manizales.
+There were no positive samples for chicken in Manizales34.

 Drinking raw water: In pregnancy, drinking tap or unfiltered water increases the risk of infection, when compared to the consumption of bottled or filtered water.
-The first outbreak of toxoplasmosis affecting the largest number of people in the world was reported in 1955 and it was associated with the municipal water supply of a reservoir in the city of Victoria in the province of British Columbia, in Canada.
+The first outbreak of toxoplasmosis affecting the largest number of people in the world was reported in 1955 and it was associated with the municipal water supply of a reservoir in the city of Victoria in the province of British Columbia, in Canada32.
 Of the 94 individuals associated with the outbreak of acute cases living in the capital district of the region, 83 (88%) lived in the area served by a water distribution system.
-The incidence rate of acute infection among persons residing in the area served by other sources
+The incidence rate of acute infection among persons residing in the area served by the reservoir was 3 times higher than areas served by other sources

-(relative risk 3.53, 95% CI, 1.88-6.63), and acute T. gondii infection in 3,812 pregnant women was associated with consumption of unboiled municipal water consumption.
-Drinking beverages made with unboiled water was an important risk factor for T. gondii infection in pregnant women in Armenia, Colombia.
-Therefore, the consumption of unboiled water a risk factor for Toxoplasma infection, and the consumption of bottled or filtered water reduces the risk.
-As in the case of Giardia or Cryptosporidium, chlorination is not sufficient to remove Toxoplasma in treated waters, and filtration is reguired to reduce transmission.
-A study done in France found that 1 in 6 samples of water had Toxoplasma deoxyribonucleic acid content, and there was a proposal for the detection of the messenger of ribonucleic acid in water using polymerase chain reaction (PCR) with reverse transcriptase assay to monitor drinkable water sources and to be able to prevent contamination from the parasite in the population.
+(relative risk 3.53, 95% CI, 1.88-6.63), and acute T. gondii infection in 3,812 pregnant women was associated with consumption of unboiled municipal water consumption32.
+Drinking beverages made with unboiled water was an important risk factor for T. gondii infection in pregnant women in Armenia, Colombia33.
+Therefore, the consumption of unboiled water a risk factor for Toxoplasma infection, and the consumption of bottled or filtered water reduces the risk33.
+As in the case of Giardia or Cryptosporidium, chlorination is not sufficient to remove Toxoplasma in treated waters, and filtration is required to reduce transmission.
+A study done in France found that 1 in 6 samples of water had Toxoplasma deoxyribonucleic acid content, and there was a proposal for the detection of the messenger of ribonucleic acid in water using polymerase chain reaction (PCR) with reverse transcriptase assay to monitor drinkable water sources and to be able to prevent contamination from the parasite in the population35.